17 Movements in Art You Didn’t Know About

 From 4,000 BC till 400 AD Ancient Artwork was prevalent.
 Ancient art refers to the art common in advanced civilisations like Egypt, Mesopotamia, Babylon etc. Natural pigments such as Cinnabar (Vermillion), Egyptian Blue, Saffron, Han Purple, Cochineal Red, Hematite, Maya Blue etc. What the paintings portrayed differed from civilisation to civilisation.
 For instance, ancient Greek and Egyptian paintings portrayed gods while Mesopotamian paintings portrayed animals

 Medieval art was common during the Middle Ages or Dark Ages (i.e. 500-1400 AD) It was a period after the fall of the Roman Empire which is why most of the visuals were dark, dreary and brutal.
 Medieval art served a primary religious function, thus Christian art was dominant.
 Since oil paints were not available during the time, artist used egg tempera, paint in which egg yolk served as a binder to the pigment.
 Egg tempera wasn’t a very forgiving or slow-drying material which is why the artist had to work swiftly.

-From the 1400s till the 1600s occurred the most famous; known or talked about by many people reformation known to us.
+From the 1400s till the 1600s occurred the most renowned reformation known to us.
 During this period, art was decorative and focused mainly on the subject matter.
 Ideas present in the Medieval period like those of man being self-reliant and independent were developed during this time.
 Although the media of fresco and egg tempera were still used, it was now that oil paints became predominant.
 A popular Renaissance painting you may know is the Birth of Venus by Sandro Botticelli.